vsc-eco/go-vsc-node/README.md

 ## GraphQL API

-To regenerate the GraphQL code:
+To regenerate the GraphQL code, run:

 ```bash
 go run github.com/99designs/gqlgen generate
 ```

+To view the GraphQL playground, start the `gql` package and navigate to whatever URL specified when creating a new `gql` with `gql.New(...)` + `/sandbox`.